 * Please note that we have calculated that the 40% higher rate tax band starts after earning £41,450 GROSS per year (including personal allowance of £9,440) and 45% super tax is applicable to those earning over £150,000 GROSS per year (this includes any and all personal allowances that might or might not be applicable).

-How can I set up a payroll giving scheme?
+Setting up a payroll giving scheme

-For a full list of agencies, visit the HRMC website
+For a full list of agencies, visit the HRMC website.

-Send the employees’ names and donation amounts to your agency every pay run (normally monthly).
+Deduct employees’ donations from their salary using your normal payroll software, then send the employees’ names and donation amounts to your agency every pay run (normally monthly).

-How do I promote payroll giving?
+How to promote payroll giving

 Here are 10 easy ways to promote your payroll-giving scheme:

-Pick a day or a week to dedicate to promoting payroll giving.
+Pick a day or a week to dedicate to promoting payroll giving

-Use our free promotional materials.
+Use our free promotional materials

-Share our link with staff so they can sign up to your payroll giving scheme.
+Share our link with staff so they can sign up to your payroll giving scheme

-Place posters in eye-catching places.
+Place posters in eye-catching places

-Jazz up your office or staffroom with balloons or streamers to highlight the scheme.
+Jazz up your office or staffroom with balloons or streamers to highlight the scheme

-Select payroll giving champions to tell colleagues about the scheme.
+Select payroll giving champions to tell colleagues about the scheme

-Share the information on your blog, internal intranet, emails and staff newsletters.
+Share the information on your blog, internal intranet, emails and staff newsletters

-Celebrate with a cake – sweet treats are a great way to celebrate payroll giving.
+Celebrate with a cake – sweet treats are a great way to celebrate payroll giving

-Payroll giving is easy to set up and run helps to build morale and enhances your company’s public image.
+Payroll giving is easy to set up and run and helps to build morale and enhances your company’s public image.

 It is low cost to set up and maintain, can feature as part of your company’s Corporate Responsibility programme (CSR) and shows support for causes that matter to your employees.